Updates, Closings & restrictions

 - Obstetric patients in labor may have one partner and one birth support person accompany them.
+Following delivery, postpartum patients may have one partner or support person with them.
+The support person is invited to return during visiting hours.

 - Prenatal patients may have one partner or support person accompany them to appointments.
-Postpartum patients may have one partner or support person with them following delivery.

 - Patients where the end-of-life is imminent may have two visitors.
 Two visitors may also be present during discussion of end-of-life care decisions.